OpenMDAO/OpenMDAO-Framework/docs/quick-ref/sphinx.rst

   Problem Overview
   ----------------

-  The overall objective of the tutorial problem is to design an automobile that performs "well" as measured by three metrics:  . . . .
+  The overall objective of the tutorial problem is to design . . . .

+You can use same type of cross-reference label with figures.
+See :ref:`Figures`.

+**-Internal links** (to an arbitrary location)

+Labels that aren't placed before a section title can still be referenced to, but you must give the link an explicit title, using this syntax: ``:ref:`Link title <label-name>```.
+For example, I created the following cross reference:  ``:ref:`process model <process-model>```, which in the text would appear as:

+  :ref:`process model <process-model>`

+Before the relevant paragraph in the *User Guide* that discusses the process model and shows a figure of it, I placed this label:

+   ``.. _`process-model`:``

+So, clicking on my cross reference (above) takes you to the label (and figure) of the process model in the example problem.
+I made my own arbitrary label rather than cross referencing to the figure title.

 **- Seealso directive**